yo-WASSUP/Good-GYM/README.md

 ### Controls

 - Use the interface buttons to select different exercises
+- Switch between models using the model selector:
+  - **Small Model (Faster)**: Uses yolo11n-pose.pt for faster performance on lower-end hardware
+  - **Large Model (More Accurate)**: Uses yolo11s-pose.pt for more accurate pose detection
 - Real-time feedback shows your current form and repetition count
 - Press the "Reset" button to reset the counter
 - Use manual adjustment buttons to correct the count if needed